FINLAND (Unofficial translation)

 (5) information on the date on which the European Patent Office has published its decision to limit the patent and on the date the translation and the publication fee were received by the Patent Office.
 (29.11.2007/1118)

-(3) the title of the invention; and
+3) the title of the invention;

-(4) the date on which the correction of the translation and the publication fee were received by the Patent Office.
+4) the day on which the correction of the translation and the publication fee were received by the Patent Office; (27.10.2011/1097)

-(2) the classes of the patent application;
+1) the serial number and classification of the patent application;

-(3) the title of the invention; and
+3) the title of the invention; and

-(4) the date on which the correction of the translation was received by the Patent Office.
+4) the date on which the correction of the translation was received by the Patent Office.
+(27.10.2011/1097)

-Section 52 z (29.11.2007/1118)The translation referred to in section 70 t (2) of the Patents Act shall be filed with and the payment made to the Patent Office within three months of date on which the European Patent Office has published the notification concerning the limitation of the patent.
+Section 52z (29.11.2007/1118)The translation referred to in section 70 t (2) of the Patents Act shall be filed with and the payment made to the Patent Office within three months of date on which the European Patent Office has published the notification concerning the limitation of the patent.

 The translation referred to in paragraph 1 above shall contain the description, drawings, if any, and the amended patent claims.
 Information on the registration number of the patent and of the name and address of the patent holder shall accompany the translation.

 The translation within the meaning of section 70 t (2) of the Patents Act shall not be deemed having been submitted unless the provisions of the first and second paragraph have been complied with.
+(27.10.2011/1097)

-This Decree shall enter into force on 1 July 1994.
+The Decree 595/1994 shall enter into force on 1 July 1994.

-If a supplementary protection certificate has been applied for in accordance with Article 19 (3) in the Council Regulation, the fee year, however, commences on the day when the filing of the application for a certificate has been published in accordance with Section 52 (h).
+If a supplementary protection certificate has been applied for in accordance with Article 19 (3) in the Council Regulation, the fee year, however, commences on the day when the filing of the application for a certificate has been published in accordance with section 52 (h).
 In that case, the first annual fee falls due for payment two months after said day.

-This Decree shall enter into force on 1 March 1996.
+The Decree 104/1996 shall enter into force on 1 March 1996.

 This Decree is applied to applications filed after the entry into force of this Decree.

-This Decree shall enter into force on 1 April 1997.
+The Decree 246/1997 shall enter into force on 1 April 1997.

-The repealed paragraph 3 of Section 12 is applied to patent applications filed prior to the entry into force of this Decree.
+The repealed paragraph 3 of section 12 is applied to patent applications filed prior to the entry into force of this Decree.

-If a parent application has been restricted prior to the entry into force of this Decree, because it comprises two or more inventions independent of each other, paragraph 2 of Section 22, which was in force when the restriction was made, is applied to the divisional application.
+If a parent application has been restricted prior to the entry into force of this Decree, because it comprises two or more inventions independent of each other, paragraph 2 of section 22, which was in force when the restriction was made, is applied to the divisional application.

-This Decree shall enter into force on 1 January 2005.
+The Decree 1200/2004 shall enter into force on 1 January 2005.

-This Decree enters into force on 6 March 2006.
+The Decree 144/2006 enters into force on 6 March 2006.

 Section 10(1) of this Decree applies to applications filed before the entry into force of this Decree in respect of which the 15-month time limit from the priority date serving as a basis for priority has not yet expired.

-This Decree shall enter into force on 13 December 2007.
+The Decree 1118/2007 shall enter into force on 13 December 2007.